manjufy/rest-api-concurrent-requests/README.md

 `> npm run test:e2e`

-In the e2e tests `test/e2e/payments.js`.
-There is a demonstration of making concurrent calls to the same endpoint.
+In the e2e tests `test/e2e/payments.js`, there is a demonstration of making concurrent calls to the same endpoint.